-(6) Under exceptional circumstances the marked temperature class may be exceeded on the mounting flange and associated vessel metalwork.
-The user must understand the hazards associated with this and take appropriate additional safety measures as determined by their risk assessment.
+- (6) Under exceptional circumstances the marked temperature class may be exceeded on the mounting flange and associated vessel metalwork.
+The user must understand the hazards associated with this and take appropriate additional safety measures as determined by their risk assessment. - (7) The anti-condensation heater must be electrically interlocked with the main heater supply in a manner such that simultaneous operation cannot occur.

-(7) The anti-condensation heater must be electrically interlocked with the main heater supply in a manner such that simultaneous operation cannot occur.
+The self-limiting heating tape must be installed in accordance with manufacturer's instructions

-The self-limiting heating tape must be installed in accordance with manufacturer's instructions a) The Temperature classification, derived from the maximum temperature of the heated liquid in service, indicates the maximum temperature of the mounting flange when the heater is fixed to the heated vessel filled with the appropriate liquid.
-It is the responsibility of the manufacturer, installer and/or user as appropriate to ensure that a suitable temperature control is provided where necessary to guarantee that the Temperature Classification.
+- (8) When a 'back-up' temperature sensing device is not fitted, the following limitations are applicable. - a) The Temperature classification, derived from the maximum temperature of the heated liquid in service, indicates the maximum temperature of the mounting flange when the heater is fixed to the heated vessel filled with the appropriate liquid.
+It is the responsibility of the manufacturer, installer and/or user as appropriate to ensure that a suitable temperature control is provided where necessary to guarantee that the Temperature Classification. - b) This report does not cover the temperature of any part of the heating elements inside the vessel.
+Safety with regard to any ignition risks due to hot surfaces inside the vessel is a matter for the manufacturer, installer and/or user as appropriate. - c) The Temperature Classification may be invalidated unless the elements are completely immersed in the liquid.